 It’s also worth visiting two stores along Thyagaraya that more closely resemble what we’d think of as a department store.

-The first is Big Bazaar, which I’ve seen described as the Wal-Mart of India.
+The first is the Big Bazaar shop, which I’ve seen described as the Wal-Mart of India.
 It’s a little nicer than Wal-Mart, and you’ll find a great selection of traditional clothes with a Western spin, both for men and women.
 It also sells anything else you might need for your travels.
 You probably won’t find anything high-quality here, but for an inexpensive selection of everything, it’s a good place to start.

 Globus is more upscale, somewhere between The Bay and Nordstrom.
 They have a wide selection of better quality Indian and Western clothes in a quiet and air-conditioned environment.